 To reduce the risk of spreading disease, remove dog poop from your lawn immediately, then wash your hands right after.
 Leave the poop out, and it can easily infect other members of your family (especially young children who play in the yard and aren’t very good at washing their hands).

 Remember, dog poop takes up to a year to break down into the soil.
 That means it just sits on top of the ground for a whole year.
 During that time, rain or water from watering your lawn washes bits of poop into storm drains.
-From there, it contaminates natural bodies of water.
+From there, it contaminates natural bodies of water, making it a pollutant.

 How to prevent lawn damage from dog waste

-Here are some tips for dealing with dog poop in your lawn:
+Here are some tips for homeowners and pet owners dealing with dog waste on the lawn:

 - Scoop dog poop immediately after your dog goes to the bathroom (even in your own backyard).
 If not immediately, clean up all dog poop in your yard at least once a week.